 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Introduction – What is the S&P 500 Index?

 The S&P 500 index, the modern shorthand name of the Standard & Poor’s 500 Index, is simply a curated collection of the 500 largest publicly traded companies in the United States based on total market capitalization.
 The index as we know it today was started in 1957.
-It is probably the most followed stock index, including household names like Apple, Amazon, Microsoft, Johnson & Johnson, etc. These components are weighted in the index by their size, with the top 10 holdings making up over 25% of the index.
+It is probably the most followed stock index, including household names like Apple, Amazon, Disney, Google, Microsoft, Johnson & Johnson, etc. These components are weighted in the index by their size, with the top 10 holdings making up over 25% of the index.